chung-leong/react-seq/examples/swapi-ssr/README.md

 );
 ```

-To enable SSR, we changed it to this:
+To enable SSR, we changed it to the following:

 ```js
 const app = <StrictMode><App /></StrictMode>;